zenkay/personal-blog/wp-content/plugins/jm-twitter-cards/readme.txt

 == Changelog ==

+=  3.3.1 =
+* 13 Aug 2013
+* Introduce new functionnality : opt out for meta box.
+If you do use meta box for some posts but do not want to use it everywhere you can disable it on each post.
+Datas wil be set according to the option page.
+* Special thanks to @jihaisse for the idea.
+* If you do not need to disable anything just ignore this option.
+* Add a post meta function to reduce the amount of unused post metas.
+* Fix FR translation and rebuild .po files

 =  3.3.0 =
 * 09 Aug 2013
 * Simpler UI is better.
 I just merged some fieldsets in option page to make it clearer.
 Don't panic I did not delete anything.